 What Are The Effects Of Alcohol Abuse?

 The effects of alcohol abuse are both immediate and long-lasting.
 Whether you’re drinking for the first time or have been drinking daily for decades, alcohol has a pronounced effect on the body.
-Not only does excessive alcohol put you at risk of a number of potentially deadly consequences while you are actively intoxicated, but long-term abuse can cause a number of serious medical, financial, and relationship hardships.
+Not only does excessive alcohol put you at risk of a number of potentially deadly consequences while you are actively intoxicated, but long-term abuse can cause a number of serious medical, financial, and interpersonal hardships.